Tag Archives: LTC

 WOW – that’s encouraging isn’t it?

-While doing research for this article, I found the information provided by insurance brokers about LTC insurance was very enlightening.
+While doing research for this article, I found the information provided by insurance brokers about LTC insurance to be very enlightening.
 Apparently many LTC insurance companies will accept you as an insured if you have had open-heart surgery, but will balk at covering someone who has arthritis.
 Why you may ask?
 I was told it is because the insured with heart issues will die before needing benefits whereas the person with arthritis will most likely become disabled and therefore cost the insurance company too much money in benefits payout.

 Wow – that’s depressing, and somewhat maudlin, isn’t it?